 The movies of Quentin Tarantino are infamous for their high death count, and the filmmaker even extended this to himself, as he’s notably died in several of his own films.
 Whether he’s playing a significant character or just in an unnamed cameo appearance, Tarantino has had no issue spilling his guts onscreen as he’s experienced gruesome fates, untimely demises, and desperately despicable deaths time and time again.
 It’s not just in Tarantino’s directional work that he’s bid farewell to this world, as he’s also been slain in movies he’s written but not directed.

-- Drew Carey Height How Tall is Drew Carey?
+- Bradley Cooper Height How Tall is Bradley Cooper?

-- See You In My 19th Life Season 1 Episode 11 Release Date and Time, Countdown, When Is It Coming Out?
+- Love Is Blind Season 6 Episode 1 To 6 Release Date and Time, Countdown, When is it Coming Out?

 Quentin Tarantino has had several cameos in his own movies, and while he does not always meet an untimely end, more often than not, his character has kicked the bucket before the credits rolled.
 With a filmography packed with over-the-top violence and extreme brutality, Tarantino does not mind meeting his maker onscreen, and his consistent deaths are just another intriguing addition to the fascinating cinematic world he has built.
 As Tarantino heads ever closer to his planned retirement, it remains to be seen if he will allow himself to be killed onscreen one last time.